UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_03.md

 points.encode(
     opacity=alt.condition(
         alt.datum.Rotten_Tomatoes_Rating < select_rating.Rotten_Tomatoes_Rating,
-        alt.value(0.7), alt.value(0.1))
+        alt.value(0.7), alt.value(0.05))
 ).add_selection(select_rating)
 ```

 <iframe src="/module7/charts/03/unnamed-chunk-7.html" width="100%" height="420px" style="border:none;">
 </iframe>

+Notes: Let’s say that we want to create a chart where we highlight
-Notes: To highlight values that are smaller than the slider, we need to
+values which are smaller than the value specified by the slider.
+To do
-compare the current value of the slider with the value of the data
+this we need to compare the current value of the slider with the
-points.
+observations’ values in the column we are filtering on.

 The current value of the slider can be accessed via
 `select_rating.Rotten_Tomatoes_Rating`, and Altair has a special `datum`